hrik2001/RikLanguage/README.md

-Rik Programming Language
+just transferred this repo to my real account "hrik2001" Rik Programming Language
 ---
 This is just a dummy programming language which was and is being being developed by Rik.</br>